Nori-zk/eth-processor/README.md

 ZKAPP_ADDRESS=...
 ```

-Copy these to your `.env` file.
-Not avoid this step when running with NETWORK=lightnet.
+Copy these to your `.env` file (Note omit this step when running with NETWORK=lightnet).

 ## How to submit a new converter proof

 Edit the `src/proofs/sp1Proof.json` file from the output you got from proof conversion (See [EthVerifier.ts](./src/EthVerifier.ts)).
-Note you only need to update `nodeVk.json` if the bridge head has ZK program VK has change, `p0.json` if the proof conversion program VK has changed and sp1Proof.json needs to change for each and every new eth transition proof output.
-Each time your bridge head ZK / proof conversion ZK has changed you would need to redeploy the Mina smart contract with `npm run deploy` (TODO).
+Note you only need to update `nodeVk.json` and `p0.json` if the proof conversion program VK has changed and sp1Proof.json needs to change for each and every new eth finality transition proof output.
+Each time your bridge head ZK / proof conversion ZK has changed you would need to redeploy the Mina smart contract with `npm run redeploy` (TODO).

-Then finally: `npm run prove-and-submit`
+Then finally: `npm run prove-and-submit`.

 ## How to re-deploy (updating an existing contract)